stnolting/riscv-gcc-prebuilt/README.md

     $ sudo mkdir /opt/riscv

 Navigate to the download folder.
-Decompress your toolchain (`TOOLCHAIN` with your toolchain archive of choice).
-Again, you might have to use `sudo` to copy everything if your target directory is protected.
+Decompress your toolchain (replace `TOOLCHAIN` with your toolchain archive of choice).
+Again, you might have to use `sudo` if your target directory is protected.

     $ sudo tar -xzf TOOLCHAIN.tar.gz -C /opt/riscv/